 4.1 To ensure approved National Archives and Records Administration (NARA) schedules are in place, does the appraisal process for your agency to determine which data is archived include geospatial data?

-• Yes.
-The agency program's archiving appraisal process is inclusive of data information products and other records created in geospatial data and activities.
+• Partial.
+Some agency programs are included in the archiving appraisal process for data information products and other records created in geospatial data and activities.

 4.2 Are geospatial data assets included on agency record schedules?